lossendae/Previously-on/README.md

 You can access to the login page : `http://your-url/`

-Or the admin page : `http://your-url/admin`

-Both routes can be changed to your preference via the config file in `app/config/packages/lossendae/previously-on/config.php`.
+Routes can be changed to your preference via the config file in `app/config/packages/lossendae/previously-on/config.php`.
 The default route for the app require you to remove the default route from Laravel setup in `app/routes.php`.

 ### Update command